-NOTE For more information about creating surfaces, see the Creating and Adding Data to a Surface (page 47) tutorial.
+NOTE For more information about creating surfaces, see the Creating and Adding Data to a Surface (page 59) tutorial.

-- 2 In Toolspace, on the Survey tab, open the survey database Survey 1 and expand the Figures collection. - 3 Click figure EP1. - 4 Press the Shift key, click figure EP7. - 5 Keeping the Shift key pressed, right-click figure EP7 and click Edit.
-The Figures Editor is displayed with only the EP figures that you selected. - 6 To change the Breakline property to Yes for all EP figures, right-click the column heading Breakline and click Edit. - 7 Enter Y and press Enter.

-The Breakline property for all figures is changed to Yes.
+- 2 In Toolspace, on the Survey tab, open the survey database Survey 1 and click the Figures collection. - 3 In the list view, click figure EP1. - 4 Press the Shift key, click figure EP7. - 5 Keeping the Shift key pressed, right-click figure EP7 and click Edit Figures.
+The Figures Editor is displayed with only the EP figures that you selected. - 6 To change the Breakline property to Yes for all EP figures, right-click the column heading Breakline and click Edit. - 7 Enter Y and press Enter.The Breakline property for all figures is changed to Yes.